Protect Your Fertility with Egg Freezing

 For most women, there is no debate.
 They certainly dream of becoming a mother someday.
 The question is not IF they want to have a child but rather WHEN they will start their family.
 Fulfillment of other dreams like completing their education, demanding work schedules, or complicating life circumstances can delay childbearing.
 Unfortunately as we prepare ourselves to have a family, we also age.
-Infertility becomes more of an obstacle the older we become.
+Infertility becomes more of an obstacle the older we become and egg freezing may be an option to prevent infertility.

 A woman’s fertility is correlated with the number of eggs left in her ovaries.
 Approximately twenty weeks before she was delivered, the average female fetus had 15-20 million eggs in her ovaries.
 Twenty weeks later, at delivery, that number had decreased significantly to 6-7 million.
 By the time the average woman goes through puberty, she only has 300,000-500,000 eggs left, and by the time she turns 40, her remaining egg number is only around 10,000.
 With age, both the number and the quality of eggs present in the ovaries decreases.
 This reduces the probability of pregnancy whether a woman is trying to conceive on her own or with the assistance of fertility treatments.